AI-Powered Literature Mapping: The Key Features of Connected Papers and Pricing Plans Explained12 min read

 Visualize Citation Relationships (Actual Screen)

-• Circle size: Number of citations
+• Circle size: total citation count

 Inciteful